Arabic alphabet: Long vowels

-In the fully vocalized Arabic text found in texts such as the Quran, a long ALA following a consonant other than a ALA is written with a short ALA sign (ALA) on the consonant plus an ALA after it; long ALA is written as a sign for short ALA (ALA) plus a ALA; and long ALA as a sign for short ALA (ALA) plus a ALA.
+In the fully vocalized Arabic text found in texts such as the Quran, a long ALA following a consonant other than a hamza is written with a short ALA sign (ALA) on the consonant plus an ALA after it; long ALA is written as a sign for short ALA (ALA) plus a ALA; and long ALA as a sign for short ALA (ALA) plus a ALA.
 Briefly, ᵃa = ALA; ⁱy = ALA; and ᵘw = ALA.
-Long ALA following a ALA may be represented by an ALA or by a free ALA followed by an ALA (two consecutive ALAs are never allowed in Arabic).
+Long ALA following a hamza may be represented by an ALA or by a free hamza followed by an ALA.
+Arabic never allows two consecutive ALAs.

 The table below shows vowels placed above or below a dotted circle replacing a primary consonant letter or a ALA sign.
 For clarity in the table, the primary letters on the left used to mark these long vowels are shown only in their isolated form.
 Most consonants do connect to the left with ALA, ALA and ALA written then with their medial or final form.
 Additionally, the letter ALA in the last row may connect to the letter on its left, and then will use a medial or initial form.
-Use the table of primary letters to look at their actual glyph and joining types.
+Use the table of primary letters to look at their actual representative glyph and joining types.